 MASTER RESTOROR

-Randolph Algera has almost 30 years of experience in conservation and restoration with his own company Art-Decor.
-He has been in the craft for 40 years.
+Randolph Algera has over 30 years of experience in conservation and restoration with his own company Art-Decor.
+He has been in the craft for 45 years.
 The company deals with painted (historical) interior spaces and painted objects, from the 17th - 20th century.
 This concerns the (preventive) conservation and restoration of (decorative) finishes and wall- and ceiling paintings.
 Archival and laboratory research are also carried out.
 The different color reseaches are accurately documented.

 DISCIPLINES